LorePlant/cultivar_offset_24/README.md

 ```
 ![image](https://github.com/user-attachments/assets/309c2841-25cd-4c16-ae1a-86b3f749a331)

-Comparing these results with the previous one we do not have meaningful changes.
-Essentialy the geometric offset statistic compact the value below the mean toward the mean it self making actually the model unable to differentiate among these values.
+Comparing these results with the previous ones, we observe no significant changes.
+Essentially, the geometric offset statistic compresses the values below the mean toward the mean itself, effectively preventing the model from differentiating between these values.